aaaaaa123456789/gb-debug-information/debuginfo.md

   Otherwise, this value MUST be smaller than the linked block's size, and the combination of this field and the size field MUST NOT cause the checksum data to extend beyond the end of the linked block.
   Consumers MUST NOT expect any particular alignment for the location specified by this value.
+* **Next**: next checksum in a linked list of checksums for the same file.
+  If the algorithm field is set to the [invalid value][def-invalid], this field MUST be set to the [invalid index value][def-invalid] as well.
+  In any other case, this field MAY contain a link to the next entry in a linked list of checksums for the same file.
+  If this entry represents the last entry in the linked list (including the case where this entry represents the only checksum for the file in question), this field is set to the [invalid index value][def-invalid].
+  Otherwise, this field is set to the index of the next entry in the linked list, which is another entry in this same table; that entry MUST have an index larger than this entry's index (in order to prevent circular lists from being created) and it MUST use a different value for its algorithm field than all other entries in that linked list.
+  The entry referenced by this field MUST NOT have its algorithm field set to the [invalid value][def-invalid].
+  This field MUST NOT be set to a value less than or equal to this entry's index.

 ### 4.14.
 Unused memory area table block type